 Benefits of Tooth Polishing

-Studies suggest that there a number of benefits of tooth polishing.
+Studies suggest that there are a number of benefits of tooth polishing.
 Some of these benefits are:

 It prevents persistent unpleasant breath.
 Regular flossing and brushing are not enough.
 It helps to make your mouth odor-free and healthy.